appacademy/redux_workshop/part_2.md

 }
 ```

-Finally, the `TodosMiddleware`'s default behavior -- if it doesn't care about the action being dispatched -- should be to just pass the action along to the next middleware in the chain.
+Finally, the `TodosMiddleware`'s default behavior -- if it doesn't care about the action being dispatched -- should be to pass the action along to the next middleware in the chain.

 ```js
 const TodosMiddleware = store => next => action => {